JeepayJipex/featrack-sdk/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or need support, please contact me at jean.mariette@biwyze.fr.
+If you have any questions or need support, please contact me at contact@featrack.io .